open-component-model/ocm-spec/doc/01-model/03-elements-sub.md

 to achieve a stable local element identity across multiple versions of a component.
 The same element identity should be usable to denote an element for a dedicated purpose regardless of the component version in question.
-THis is important for example for deployment systems.
-They will be configured to use a dedicated resource as deplyoment description.
+This is important for example for deployment systems.
+They will be configured to use a dedicated resource as deployment description.
 If the version is part of the identity of this resource in the context of the chosen component version, the configuration would have to be changed with every version update of the component, because typically with a new component version a new version